ezh247467/CSE151A-Group-Project/README.md

 ## Introduction
 Chess is a popular game that uses strategic thinking and tactical prowess, played for centuries and still counting.
 This dataset that we will be using comprises approximately 16 million unique chess positions, each evaluated by the Stockfish chess engine at a depth of 22.
 Stockfish, a state-of-the-art chess analysis tool, provides precise and detailed evaluations of positions, making this dataset highly valuable for research in artificial intelligence, game theory, and machine learning.
 The extensive depth of 22 ensures a deep and thorough analysis of each position, offering insights into optimal moves and strategies.
 This dataset can be instrumental in training advanced machine learning models, developing new chess algorithms, and conducting comprehensive studies on chess strategy and position evaluation.
 ## Data Exploration
-### Since our dataset's only independent variable does not work well as either a continuous value or categorical variable, we will be extracting information from it.
+### Since our dataset's only independent variable, an FEN<sup>[^1]</sup> string, does not work well as either a continuous value or categorical variable, we will be extracting information from it.

 The two main features we will be extracting from the chess position are **material advantage** (continuous value) and **development of the pieces** (can be scored into a continuous value).
 These two attributes will be the data we will use for our modeling as the independent variable to predict the Evaluation Score that has been provided by Stockfish.